jakechen/ds-career/selling_aiml.md

 # Part 2: Prioritizing pipeline based on ROI

 ## Calculating returns
+- Important: be sure to establish that increased performance should be baselined against existing processes e.g. humans, and not a hypothetical perfect future.
+Do not let perfect be the enemy of progress.

 ### Calculating potential cost reduction
 - Start with cost reduction as it's often the easier one to determine since AI/ML is about automation.